 If you are struggling with sleeping during your pregnancy, here are a few changes to consider making in order to help your body find sleep:

 The wrong mattress can make sleep difficult for even people not dealing with bodily stress of pregnancy.
 Ill-formed or old mattresses can hinder your ability to sleep, as your body is not able to get comfortable during the night, causing a restless sleep at best.
+So if you’re struggling with back pain and discomfort it might be worth investing in the best mattresses to suit your needs.
 If you are pregnant, your body might be more prone to notice how uncomfortable the mattress is, as you are already battling feeling uncomfortable due to pregnancy.
 Looking into a Personal Comfort Bed or a brand new mattress that can adjust to your body’s preferences can help you find that elusive sleep.

 While your body might be hungry, it is wise to avoid snacking before bedtime, as any snacks or drinks may cause heartburn, headaches, reflux, or strange dreams, which can wake you up in the night and keep you awake.
 Most doctors recommend avoiding eating or drinking anything at least two hours before heading to bed.

 While many women are aware that sleeping on their side can help release some of the pressure of the baby, many do not realize that it can also help them breathe better.
 Sleeping on your side can also increase the blood and other essential nutrients flowing to the baby, thereby helping the baby remain healthy as it grows.
 Plus, if you are suffering from backaches, sleeping on your side can relieve some, if not all, of that pain.